 Comparing the Ai-S 1.2 to AF-D 1.4, the Ai-S 1.2 surpasses in micro-contrast while the AF-D 1.4 has richer colors.
 I figured the Ai-S color issue could be fixed in post and it was better to have micro-contrast in this case.
 So the Ai-S 1.2 wins.

 Comparing the Ai-S to Planar, the Planar is a huge step up over the Nikkor both in sharpness, tones and contrast.
 It’s not even a comparison at this point, it’s a complete takeover.

-Comparing the Planar and the Nokton ends in very tight fight with the Nokton marginally edging out a win overall in color.
+Comparing the Planar and the Nokton ends in very tight fight with the Nokton marginally edging out a very small win overall in color.